FreekBes/codam_slideshow_sys/README.md

 The *DASHBOARD_USERNAME* and *DASHBOARD_PASSWORD* fields are used for authentication with the dashboard page.

+The *WWW_DIR* field points to the path of the web-accessible directory of the web server (normally */var/www/html*).
+Do **not** append a `/` to the end of this path.

-### Installing the service
+### Installing the service and showing the slideshow on a screen

+#### If you're using a web browser to show the slideshow
+On the screen that needs to display the slideshow, create an instance of a web browser (preferrably full-screen by default) that loads the web page at the `your_web_server_url/show.php?day=today` URL.
+Obviously, replace *your_web_server_url* with the URL of the web server you set up.
+This can be/remain a local IP address, even *localhost*.

+#### If you're using Kodi
+While this repository was originally built with Kodi and this service in mind, I've found it to be quite unstable at times, crashing every now and then.
+Which is why I recommend using the web browser method mentioned above.

-Next, you'll need to install the service that will handle displaying the media in the Kodi player.
-Move the *kodidash.service* file to */etc/systemd/system/kodidash.service*.
+If you're certain you want to use Kodi instead, you'll need to install the service that will handle displaying the media in the Kodi player.
+First, modify the path to your web server's web-accessible directory in *kodidash.service* on line 11 (`ExecStart` value).
+Then, move the *kodidash.service* file to */etc/systemd/system/kodidash.service*.
 Now you'll be able to start the service by running `systemctl start kodidash`.

 If you want it to start upon system boot, run the command `systemctl enable kodidash` once.

 ## How to use
 Go to the website that your webserver is set to use and log in with the credentials set in *include/settings.php*.
 After this, you will be redirected to the calendar overview.
 From this page, it is possible to modify all of the content displayed on the screen.
 Click on a day in the calendar to edit the programme for that specific day, or click on the *Edit default programme* button to modify the media used in the default programme.

 Hover over a day to view the programme for that day.
 If a day is colored lightblue, the programme includes the default programme.
-Is the day colored cyan, the default programme has been turned off for that day, and only that day's programme will be shown.
-If the day is colored red, the default programme has been turned off on that day, and the day does not have any media to display (then the default image, *0_10_default.jpeg* in the */var/www/dashboard* directory, will be shown).
+Is the day colored a darker shade of blue, the default programme has been turned off for that day, and only that day's programme will be shown.
+If the day is colored red, the default programme has been turned off on that day, and the day does not have any media to display (then the default image – *0_10_default.jpeg* in your web-accessible root directory, which you are allowed to replace with your own file – will be shown).

 ### Programmes
 A programme contains the media to display on the monitor and their corresponding settings, such as the length in seconds to display a piece of media for.
 In terms of media, both images (JPG, PNG, WEBP, BMP) and video (MP4 only) are supported.